 - 1 cup brown sugar

-- Cure the Fish.
-Mix together the brine ingredients and place your fish in a non-reactive container (plastic or glass), cover and put in the refrigerator.
+- Mix together the brine ingredients and place your fish in a non-reactive container (plastic or glass), cover and put in the refrigerator.
 This curing process eliminates some of the moisture from the inside of the fish while at the same time infusing it with salt, which will help preserve the salmon.

-- Dry the Fish.
-Take your fish out of the brine and pat it dry.
+- Take your fish out of the brine, rinse it briefly under cold running water, and pat it dry.
 Set the fillets on your cooling rack, skin side down.
 Ideally you'd do this right under a ceiling fan set on high, or outside in a cool, breezy place.
 By "cool" I mean 60°F or cooler.
 Let the fish dry for 2 to 4 hours (or up to overnight in the fridge).
 You want the surface of the fish to develop a shiny skin called a pellicle.
 This is one step many beginning smokers fail to do, but drying your cured, brined fish in a cool, breezy place is vital to properly smoking it.
 The pellicle, which is a thin, lacquer-like layer on top of the fish, seals it and offers a sticky surface for the smoke to adhere to.
 Don't worry, the salt in the brine will protect your fish from spoilage.
 Once you have your pellicle, you can refrigerate your fish for a few hours and smoke it later if you'd like.